sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 * All the continuous integration must pass unless there is a known issue.

-* At least two members (not the author of the PR) of the "sunpy-developers" group must have approved the PR, one should be a relevant subpackage maintainer.
+* At least two members (not the author of the PR) of the "sunpy-developers" group must have approved the PR, one should, ideally, be a relevant subpackage maintainer.

 * All comments posted on the thread must be resolved.